 - Direct and indirect articular techniques

 - Muscle energy, myofascial / fascial release (Fascial Integration Therapy, FIT)

 - Reflex-based techniques such as trigger points, neuromuscular techniques, dermo-cutaneous reflex techniques

 - Visceral and cranial techniques

 Who Is It For And What Are The Indications For Osteopathy?

-Osteopathic practitioners treat people of all ages from newborns to seniors and pregnant women.
+Osteopathic practitioners treat people of all ages.
+This includes newborns to seniors and pregnant mothers.
 They can help address problems such as: